segmentio/segment-docs/src/unify/data-graph/data-graph.md

 The Data Graph powers:

-- [Linked Audiences](/docs/engage/audiences/linked-audiences/): Enables marketers to self-serve and build targeting logic based on any data sets available in the Data Graph.
+- **[Linked Audiences](/docs/engage/audiences/linked-audiences/)**: Enables marketers to self-serve and build targeting logic based on any data sets available in the Data Graph.
 Start by building a [Data Graph](/docs/unify/data-graph/data-graph/) that defines relationships between any data set in the warehouse and the Segment Profiles you send with Profiles Sync.
 From there, use Linked Audiences to unlock a world of new hyper-personalized campaigns.
-- [Linked Events](/docs/unify/data-graph/linked-events/): Enables data teams to enrich event streams, in real time, with any data set coming from a data warehouse or data lake, and send those enriched events to any Destination.
+- **[Linked Events](/docs/unify/data-graph/linked-events/)**: Enables data teams to enrich event streams, in real time, with any data set coming from a data warehouse or data lake, and send those enriched events to any Destination.
 Start by building a [Data Graph](/docs/unify/data-graph/data-graph/) with the data models you want to use, and then use set up the enrichment in Destinations or Functions.

-> warning ""
-> Don't send any personal health information with the Data Graph.

 ## Prerequisites